Hosmer Dairy Farm Historic District

-Hosmer Dairy Farm Historic District, also known as Walnut Springs Farm, is a historic dairy farm and national historic district located near Marshfield, Webster County, Missouri.
+Hosmer Dairy Farm Historic District, also known as Walnut Springs Farm, is a historic dairy farm and national historic district located near Marshfield, Missouri, United States.
 The district contains two contributing buildings: a dairy barn (c.
 1900) with two attached silos and horse barn (c.
 1900).
 The dairy barn is a frame bank barn on a limestone block foundation.

 It was listed on the National Register of Historic Places in 1996.